Kids' Kites

 When buying a kite online, the information listed with it is usually quite informative.
 For example, the info might include the sail size, wind speeds you can fly it in, and what age range it suits.
 There might even be testimonials from other customers!

 Kite kits are a great idea if your child enjoys making things.
 Pretty well everything is included, for just a few dollars.
-If some aspects of building of the kite itself are a bit much for the child, then they can at least have fun with the decoration of the sail.
+If some aspects of building the kite itself are a bit much for the child, then they can at least have fun with the decoration of the sail.

 Scratch-built kites for children use materials that are commonly available either from shops or already sitting in a cupboard somewhere at home.
-You can just go out to fly with a plain kite, as I prefer.
-Or, you can get a bit arty and get into some kite crafts to really dress up your kite!
+You can just go out to fly with a plain kite as I prefer.
+Or you can get a bit arty and get into some kite crafts to really dress up your kite!

 As we raised our boy through his early years, we involved him in kite flying on a regular basis.
-Hence, we weren't able to resist putting together a small collection of "child flying kite" pictures!
+Hence we weren't able to resist putting together a small collection of "child flying kite" pictures!

 Age is a factor in how a child enjoys kite flying.